Honzapkcz/dogenuj/README.md

 At the time writing this paragraph, I was, I am and I will be for a long time the only one who makes this modpack alone.
 So ask me absolutely anything, like everything because I am the only one so far.

-Until 3.0.0, this modpack was basicly a kitchensink modpack (get as much you can!).
-I am now fortunately working on making this a logical modpack with some real progression, trying to connect more them together.
+Until 3.0.0, this modpack was basicly a kitchensink modpack (pack as much as you can!).
+I am now fortunately working on making this a logical modpack with some real progression, trying to connect more mods together.

 This progress is for viewing in the huge file TODO.md.